-- 5.1 An applicant who declares a criminal offence and is subsequently either rejected or offered an alternative programme on the basis of their conviction and other relevant information, or for not responding to the request(s) for information, shall have an opportunity to appeal against that decision to an appeals panel within 5 working days of notification. - 5.2 The Panel shall comprise: - The Pro-Warden (Learning, Teaching and Enhancement) - The Head of Governance and Legal Services - The Registrar and Secretary - 5.3 The panel may, at its discretion, reconsider the decision in the following circumstances: - If a candidate provides adequate evidence which is acceptable to the appeals panel that his/her ability to submit the requested information was adversely affected by illness or other factors prior to a decision being reached. - If there is clear evidence produced by the candidate of an administrative error or that the CDAP policy was not followed correctly. - 5.4 In the event of an appeal, the appeals panel will aim to meet within two weeks of the appeal being submitted.
+- 5.1 An applicant who declares a criminal offence and is subsequently either rejected or offered an alternative programme on the basis of their conviction and other relevant information, or for not responding to the request(s) for information, shall have an opportunity to appeal against that decision to an appeals panel within 5 working days of notification. - The Panel shall comprise of senior academic and professional services staff. - 5.2 The panel may, at its discretion, reconsider the decision in the following circumstances: - If a candidate provides adequate evidence which is acceptable to the appeals panel that his/her ability to submit the requested information was adversely affected by illness or other factors prior to a decision being reached. - If there is clear evidence produced by the candidate of an administrative error or that the CDAP policy was not followed correctly. - 5.3 In the event of an appeal, the appeals panel will aim to meet within two weeks of the appeal being submitted.
 The panel will review the CDAP form, the assessment form and any other information submitted prior to the initial decision as well as the appeal and any further documentation relating to it.
 The applicant may be invited to present their case to the panel if the applicant requests to do so.
 The applicant will have the opportunity to bring someone in a support capacity to this meeting.
 Applicants will be notified of the outcome of their appeal within one week of the appeal panel meeting.
 The decision of the appeal panel will be final.